Hold On, We're Going Home: Background

 Before "Hold On, We're Going Home" was released, Drake had an interview with MTV News about the song during the 4th Annual OVO Fest saying, "It's me and 40 just channeling our Quincy Jones/Michael Jackson production duo,...
 Obviously no offense to the greats, I know we're not anywhere near that — it's just us kinda doing our thing, humbly attempting."
 He also added, "It's not a rap record,...
 It's not 'Versace,' it's not 'Started from the Bottom.'
 In approaching this album I was like man, it would be great if we had a record that was played at weddings in 10 years or that people that are away from their families in the Armed Forces could listen to.
 Something that just [has] timeless writing, timeless melody.
 So I did it with the group that we signed to OVO called Majid Jordan."

 Music video

-The music video is labeled a short film and takes place in 1985 Miami.
+The music video is labeled a short film and set in Miami in 1985.
 It was directed by Bill Pope and released on September 24, 2013.
-In the video Drake plays a kingpin whose lover (Ashley Moore) is kidnapped by a rival gang.
-Throughout the video, Drake does everything in his power to rescue her from captor/mobster played by actor Micah Fitzgerald.
+In the video, Drake plays a kingpin whose lover (Ashley Moore) is kidnapped by a rival gang.
+Throughout the video, Drake does everything in his power to rescue her from mobster played by actor Micah Fitzgerald.
 Cameo appearances in the video included Fredo Santana, Steven Bauer, Johnny Simmons, Majid Jordan and ASAP Rocky among others.